Stephen Waarts, Howard Griffiths / Camerata Schweiz

 This is the first example of a (probably small) set of posts that are neither media nor concert reviews in the strict sense of the word.
 Rather, one should consider them “workshop reports“:

-- It is a live experience (like a concert), in a venue that is also used as location for concerts.
+- It is a live experience (like a concert), in a venue that is also in use as location for concerts.
 However, the performance bears the character of a “studio” recording.
 The event therefore does not follow the same principles as a live concert.

 - I can hear what is being recorded.
 However, from that, I could not tell what the microphones “hear”.
 And even less so, how the end result (after cutting and mixing, etc.) will sound & feel.